-Using a Person-Centred Review, short term targets will be set for children with SEN that will be shared with parents on a regular basis.
+Using an Individualised learning Plan (ILP), short term targets will be set for children with SEN that will be shared with parents on a regular basis.
 Working towards the targets at home and school helps to reinforce the concept therefore helping your child to develop their skills more quickly.